The London Police Museum opens its cells to visitors

 With the opening of the building that now houses the museum in 1881, Poe Street has been a London law enforcement venue for decades.

-Philip Koff, a retired researcher who worked there until 1989 when it closed until three years later, is now a member of the museum and joined former colleagues at a meeting last week accused of being “emotional” to “discover the exhibition”.
+Philip Koff, a retired researcher who worked there from 1989 until its closure three years later, is now a member of the museum and joined former colleagues at a meeting last week accused of being “emotional” to discover the exhibition.

 “When this post was closed, everyone wanted it to become a museum,” he told AFP.

-“Unlike other police stations in the country, this was the Poe Street + Runner label … it’s like closing a chapter in history, but like a phoenix it rises from the ashes.”
+“Unlike other police stations in the country, this was the Poe Street + Runner label … it was like closing a chapter in history, but like a phoenix it rises from the ashes.”

 – “Part of the story” –

-The museum traces the beginnings of modern policing from Boe Street with items such as a 19th century lamp and a copy of the runners’ blue uniform, but it also looks at the site’s recent history.
+The museum traces the beginnings of modern policing from Poe Street with items such as 19th century lamps and a copy of the runners’ blue uniform, but it also looks at the site’s recent history.

 The building has seen everything from the Irish Republican paramilitary attacks to the IRA, to the handover of Chile’s former dictator Augusto Pinochet, to the policewoman Juan Fletcher who was associated with it.